-More than 12 million pediatric doctor visits are due to coughs every year.
-Most coughs last a few days due to common colds.
-It is frustrating if a cough is present for weeks and results in several sleepless nights for both children and parents.
+In children, more than 12 million visits to the Pediatrician are due to coughs every year.
+Most coughs last a few days and are the result of a common cold.
+It is frustrating for both the parents and child if a cough is present for weeks and results in sleepless nights for all.

-Coughing is an important protective mechanism of the lungs.
-Coughing helps guard against aspiration and assists in the removal of secretions from the airways.
+At its core, coughing is not a bad thing.
+It is actually an important protective mechanism of the lungs.
+Cough helps guard against aspiration and assists in the removal of secretions from the airways.
 Chronic cough results when cough receptors are constantly triggered by various stimuli.
-Cough receptors are located in the nose, sinuses, larynx, pharynx airways, ear canal and diaphragm (trachea bronchi, pleura, pericardium diaphragm.)
+Cough receptors are located in the nose, sinuses, larynx, pharynx airways, ear canal and diaphragm.

 Chronic cough can be caused by a variety of conditions such as:

 Recognizing specific cause, and elimination or treatment of the cause, could result in improvement of chronic cough.
 Diagnostic testing may include allergy skin testing, lung function testing known as spirometry and GI evaluation for GERD.

 Chronic cough treatment aims to eliminate the underlying cause.
 Each type of treatment is tried separately, one after another, until the cough is resolved.
 Seeing which treatment works best helps to figure out the underlying cause.
 Here are some examples of treatment choices for different causes of cough.